hassnainfareed/awesome-ethical-hacking-resources/README.md

 20. [Penetration Testing in Linux](https://www.youtube.com/channel/UC286ntgASMskhPIJQebJVvA)

 Any Channel Link Missing?
 Kindly add it in Comments

+### Contribution
+Your contributions and suggestions are heartily welcome.

 # NOTE:
 All references taken from Internet and shared on internet xD Thanks to those who shared their opinion before that helped me learn 😉